hojjang98/sales-forecasting_smallbiz/notebooks/EDA/README.md

 ## 📈 Key Insights

 - **Certain neighborhoods consistently outperform others** in terms of revenue for specific industries (e.g., cafes, fried chicken, beauty salons).
-- There are clear **seasonal trends** in sales volume, especially for food-related sectors.
+- Clear **seasonal trends** are observed, especially in food and beverage sectors.
-- **Some industries are highly location-sensitive**, while others perform evenly across districts.
+- **Some industries are highly location-sensitive**, while others show more consistent performance across districts.

 ---

 ## 📂 Files

-- `sales_EDA.ipynb`:
+- `sales_EDA.ipynb`
-  Cleaned notebook with grouped bar charts, boxplots, and descriptive stats.
+  A cleaned and structured notebook with grouped bar charts, boxplots, and descriptive statistics.
-  All visuals and commentary are written in English for clarity.
+  All code and commentary are written in English for clarity and reusability.

 ---

 ## 🧩 Next Steps

 This notebook is Part 1 of a multi-step analysis:
-1. **[✓ Done]** Industry- and district-level trend exploration
+1. **[✓ Completed]** Trend exploration by industry and neighborhood
-2. **[🔜 Upcoming]** Modeling expected sales:
+2. **[🔜 In Progress]** Predictive modeling:
    "If you open a business in a specific district, how much can you expect to earn?"
-   → Regression-based prediction models using location and industry features
+   → Regression-based models using location and industry features

 ---

-Feel free to check out the visualizations and reuse the code as needed!
+More insights and enhancements will be added as the project continues — stay tuned 🚀